apovalov/lg_customer_workflow/README.md

 3. **Content**: Enter your test query
 4. **Submit**: Click Submit button

-**⚠️ Important**: Don't use the "Next" field - it's for internal routing only.

 ## Possible Improvements

 1. Add real-time streaming in Streamlit interface